freshpack/freshpack/README.md

 * [**File structure**](#file-structure)

 ## Motivation
-[_Create-react-app_](https://github.com/facebookincubator/create-react-app) is a great way to get started on a new React project.
+[Create-react-app](https://github.com/facebookincubator/create-react-app) is an awesome way to get started on a new React project.
 But unfortunately, standard tools such as Lint, Sass, Flow or Jest have to be installed later manually.

 This created the idea of a command line tool that provides options for support of commonly used tools - including all required dependencies, configuration files, minimal sample applications and real commands in the scripts section of package.json (instead of _react-scripts_).